Disclaimers: See Chapter 1

 "Be wary of General Nale.
 I heard he can be meanly."
 Tessa playfully warned Oris.

 Nale looked at the younger man, shaking his head.
 "Don't place your faith in rumors."

 "I tend to deal in facts, General Nale."
 He purported.

 Nale grinned.
 "We will get along greatly."

-Once their dance concluded, Ri reminded Virgil that she still had to find Iona and quickly lost herself in the crowd of numerous, unknown faces, till she saw a familiar one.
+Once their dance concluded, Ri reminded Virgil that she had to seek Iona, and quickly lost herself in the crowd of numerous, unknown faces till she saw a familiar one.
+"Chancellor."

 "Ri."
 Meleager smiled.